Outdoor Skin Over Time

 Carotenoid-Rich Botanicals (e.g., Calendula)

-Carotenoids are vitamin A related compounds that contribute antioxidant activity.
+Carotenoids are vitamin A–related compounds that contribute antioxidant activity.
 They are not the same as prescription retinoids but provide supportive phytonutrients.
 Botanical diversity offers broad-spectrum antioxidant coverage.
+Read more in our blog on Calendula in Skin Care.

 Peptides (e.g., Tripeptide-5)